 In that case, you may want to procure the services of a quality credit repair company.
 You could also hire a good bankruptcy attorney.

-Can I quickly remove a legitimate bankruptcy from my credit report?
+Can I remove a legitimate Chapter 7 or 13 bankruptcy from my credit report early?

 You can then follow the same process with the court.
 The hope is that one of these steps will expose some kind of problem or technicality that occurred during the process and will ultimately be grounds for removal.

 It’s definitely a long shot.
-However, many people who took the time to go through the process had success with removing a Chapter 7 from their credit report before the 10 years were up (or 7 in the case of Chapter 13).
+However, many people who have taken the time to go through the process have had success with removing a Chapter 7 from their credit report before the 10 years were up (or 7 in the case of Chapter 13).

 What happens after bankruptcy?